mm201/pkmn-classic-framework/README.md

-# Pokémon Classic Framework
+# Poké Classic Framework

 http://pkmnclassic.net/

-Pokémon Classic Framework is a replacement server and class library for Pokémon Generations 4 and 5.
-Pokémon Classic Network is the name of the server itself.
+Poké Classic Framework is a replacement server and class library for Pokémon Generations 4 and 5.
+Poké Classic Network is the name of the server itself.

 ## How to connect